 Lemonade – A summer chiller a must in any 4th July celebration.

-Beer – Maximum beer is sold on Fourth July than any other holiday round the year.
+Beer – Maximum beer is sold on Fourth July than any other holiday around the year.